brand-it/openkick/README.md

 ## Advanced

-Searchkick makes it easy to use the Elasticsearch or OpenSearch DSL on its own.
+Openkick makes it easy to use the Elasticsearch or OpenSearch DSL on its own.

 ### Advanced Mapping